Big Pigeon - Pottawattamie County, Iowa

 Not yet complete.

-From mid-1943 to mid-1944, Allied operations in the South and Southwest Pacific focused on neutralizing the major Japanese base at Rabaul in the Bismarck Archipelago.
-In New Guinea, this involved driving Japanese forces from the area of Northeast New Guinea shown on the accompanying map.
+From mid 1943 to April 1944, Allied operations in the South and Southwest Pacific focused on neutralizing the major Japanese base at Rabaul in the Bismarck Archipelago.
+In New Guinea, this involved driving Japanese forces from the eastern corner of North East New Guinea, as shown on the accompanying map.

 At the time, there were very few roads in the area.
-However, because of mining activity, there were numerous airstrips in the interior.
-In particular, to get from Wau in the lower middle to the coast one would have to fly, hike, or ride a suitable four-legged animal.
+However, because of prewar mining activity, there were numerous airstrips in the interior.
+In particular, to get from Wau in the lower middle to the coast, one would have to fly, hike, or ride a suitable four-legged animal.

 The Lae-Madang Area Today